 The University of Georgia School of Law’s First Amendment Clinic represents Avid Bookshop in challenging the constitutionality of the Gwinnett County Jail’s mail policy that bars physical bookstores from shipping books to jail residents.

 Avid, an independent bookseller located in Athens, Georgia, has a protected First Amendment right to communicate with residents at the jail.
-But under current policy, books shipped by Avid are automatically returned, unopened, on the ground that Avid is not an “authorized retailer” approved by the jail.
+But under current policy, books shipped by Avid or other independent independent bookstores are rejected for not being sent by an “authorized retailer” approved by the jail.

-Gwinnett County officials claim the “authorized retailer” policy is necessary to avoid the introduction of contraband into the facility.
+Gwinnett County officials claim the “authorized retailer” policy is necessary to avoid the introduction of contraband or secretive communications into the facility.
 But the policy has no criteria or standards for designating authorized retailers and no process for booksellers to apply to become one.
-Only Amazon and sometimes Barnes & Noble have been “authorized” to send books.
+According to Gwinnett County Sheriff Keybo Taylor, only Amazon, Barnes & Noble, and Books A Million have ever been designated as “authorized retailers” under the Jail’s policy, although documents produced by the Jail show that this policy is inconsistently enforced.

-On behalf of Avid, the Clinic and co-counsel Zack Greenamyre, assert that the jail’s policy is an unreasonable restriction under the First Amendment, is unconstitutionally vague, and operates as a prior restraint and an unlawfully discretionary permitting scheme.
+On behalf of Avid, the Clinic and co-counsel Zack Greenamyre, assert that the jail’s policy is an unreasonable and arbitrary restriction under the First Amendment and is unconstitutionally vague under the Fourteenth Amendment.

-In November 2024, the United States District Court for the Northern District of Georgia denied Gwinnett County officials’ motion to dismiss the complaint.
-The court ruled that Avid’s claims challenging the “authorized retailer” policy on First Amendment and vagueness grounds may go forward.
-The court dismissed claims alleging prior restraint and unlawful permitting, and granted qualified immunity to the individual officials regarding money damages.
-The case will now proceed to discovery.
+In November 2024, the United States District Court for the Northern District of Georgia denied the Gwinnett County defendants’ motion to dismiss the complaint, ruling that Avid’s First and Fourteenth Amendment claims may go forward.
+The case is now in discovery.

-To date, this matter has been advanced by students Alex Klein, Madi Blair, Alex Cross, Patrick Johnson, Ellie Wilson-Wade, Adoris Gibbs, and Clinic fellows Allyson Veile and Ashley Fox, working under the supervision of Clinic director Clare Norins.
+To date, this matter has been advanced by students Eric Pruitt, Adoris Gibbs, Alex Klein, Madi Blair, Alex Cross, Patrick Johnson, Ellie Wilson-Wade, and Clinic fellows Christina Lee, Urub Khawaja, Allyson Veile and Ashley Fox, all working under the supervision of Clinic director Clare R. Norins.

 Related news reports: Law360, Georgia Public Broadcasting, Atlanta News First, Atlanta Journal-Constitution, Fox 5 Atlanta